L'Industrie du Futur : Intelligence Artificielle et Dernières Technologies au Cœur de la Transformation

 • Blockchain: Often associated with cryptocurrencies, blockchain finds its place in the industrial supply chain by guaranteeing the traceability, transparency and security of transactions.

-5. Challenges and Opportunities of Technology Integration
+The Challenges and Opportunities of Technological Integration

 Although these technologies promise to reshape the face of the industry, their integration is not without challenges.
 Yet by recognizing and addressing these obstacles, the industry can also uncover new opportunities.